UniBwTAS/ccma/README.md

 making it a robust and predictable option.
 The figure below illustrates this distinction.
-On the left, it is evident that the CCMA is affected only in the vicinity of the outlier, while the B-Spline oscillates over its entire length.
+On the left, it is evident that the CCMA is affected only in the vicinity of the outlier, while the P-Spline oscillates over its entire length.
 In the right plot, an additional outlier is introduced, once again affecting the CCMA locally.
-Conversely, the B-Spline undergoes a significant global shape change, with the previous peak increasing and the subsequent oscillations becoming more vivid.
+Conversely, the P-Spline undergoes a significant global shape change, with the previous peak increasing and the subsequent oscillations becoming more vivid.

-Another noteworthy aspect is the possibility of combining the CCMA and Splines.
+Another noteworthy aspect is the possibility of combining the CCMA and B-Splines.
-This results in a continuous function, but the output is more predictable and intuitive compared to B-Splines.
+This results in a continuous function, but the output is more predictable and intuitive compared to P-Splines.
-In the figure below, the CCMA was applied first, and the outcome was utilized for Spline generation.
+In the figure below, the CCMA was applied first, and the outcome was utilized for B-Spline generation.
 An illustrative example can also be found in the list of examples.

 ![alt text](./figures/ccma_vs_bspline.png "B-Spline vs. CCMA + B-Spline")